carbon-language/carbon-lang/docs/design/generics/details.md

 The last piece of the puzzle is calling the function.
 For a value of type `Song` to be printed using the `PrintToStdout` function, `Song` needs to implement the `ConvertibleToString` interface.
 Interface implementations will usually be defined either with the type or with the interface.
-In may also be defined somewhere else as long as Carbon can be guaranteed to see the definition when needed.
+They may also be defined somewhere else as long as Carbon can be guaranteed to see the definition when needed.
 For more on this, see
 [the implementing interfaces section](#implementing-interfaces) below.